AdrianaPineda/online-learning/README.md

    3a.
 Manually include css into html:
    `<link rel="stylesheet" href="dist/css/home.css" />`
    3b.
 OR use a plugin to inject it (HtmlWebpackPlugin will generate an html and put it in the dist folder)

+## Dev server

+Command that webpack autocompiles if there is a change in a file: `--watch` to either the package.json script or on command line > wont require a new build
+`npm run build:dev -- -w`

+What if I want the browser to autoreload?
+Use `webpack-dev-server` library.
+See webpack: `"build:devserver": "webpack-dev-server ...`.
+It is now running on localhost

+## Hot module replacement